beckadamtheinventor/BOS/README.md

 # A note on ".rom" Files
 BOS ".rom" files are for use on CEmu [https://ce-programming.github.io/CEmu/] *only* and should not be installed on physical hardware.
 If you want BOS on physical hardware, use the ".8xp" file.
 (See installation for details)
 Assuming only noti-ez80 bootcode and BOS are on the image, (which is the case if downloaded from this repository) it may be freely distributed between individuals.
-However I do not permit rehosting of the image, without prior permission from myself.
+However, I do not permit rehosting of the image, without prior permission from myself.
 (Adam "beckadamtheinventor" Beckingham)
 If you are getting the rom image from another author, read the author's provided LICENSE file (usually a plain text file without an extension) for further guidance on distribution of the ROM image.

 # Installing BOS to Hardware